mdjahidhasan009/JavaScript-Note/function_method/readme.md

 ## Difference Between Function, Method, and Constructor Calls in JavaScript
-If you are familiar with object-oriented programming, you are likely used to thinking of functions, methods, and class constructors as three separate things.
+If you are familiar with **object-oriented programming, you are likely used to thinking of functions, methods, and class constructors as three separate things**.
 But in JavaScript, these are just three different usage patterns of one single construct.

-#### Functions
+### Functions

 The simplest usage of function calls: